Jupyter Lab Ruby Kernel Install

 I was pleasantly surprised to learn that the Jupyter project also supports kernels other than Python with Ruby being one of them.
 This post covers installing the iRuby kernel for use with Jupyter Notebooks.

 This post assumes that rbenv and ruby 2.6.0 is already installed.
-You can follow this post to get them installed.
+You can follow post post to get them installed.

 For reference the following software will be used in this post.

 - Python - 3.6.7

 - Jupyter Lab - 4.4.0

 - Ruby - 2.6.0

 Install the required dependencies.

 sudo apt install libzmq3-dev libczmq-dev